arun-iitg025/githubvs/README.md

-# This is Arun Sardar
+# This is Arun Sardar student of iit guwahati

 this is my second repository for testing github and vs code